suixinsuo/olympus-protocol/docs/Using Components.md

     }
 ```
 Similar code as before, we get the component, and in the same loop we are giving approval to the exchange provider to exchange the token, we check the locker provider.
-If the timer is not initialized, it will be initialized through using the updateTokens internal function.
+If the timer is not initialized, it will be initialized through the usage of the updateTokens internal function.
-Remember the checkInterval will revert if any of the tokens interval has not passed yet, reverting the complete selling transaction.
+Remember the checkInterval will revert if any of the token intervals has not passed yet, reverting the complete selling transaction.

 ## Testing